ostdotcom/ost-sdk-php/README.md

 ## SDK Modules

-Given that Brand Tokens are valuable to users, if their private keys are compromised it could result in the user being unable to access their tokens.
-To tackle this, OST promotes a mobile-first approach and provides mobile (client) and server SDKs.
+If a user's private key is lost, they could lose access to their tokens.
+To tackle this risk, OST promotes a mobile-first approach and provides mobile (client) and server SDKs.

 * The server SDKs enable you to register users with KIT.